basarat/demo-generics/script.md

 # Generics using TypeScript
 > In this lesson we cover the key reason why programming languages need generics.
 We then show how use them effectively with TypeScript.
+We show plenty of examples where generics prevent common programming mistakes.

 Consider a simple class that implements the Queue data structure